Drafting Arbitration Clauses in M&A Agreements

-This chapter is therefore divided into two main Sections.
-The first recalls some basic rules that apply to the drafting of arbitration clauses in general.
-The second focuses on certain aspects related to M&A disputes, in particular, matters that drafters may wish to consider when drawing up arbitration clauses.
+This chapter is divided into two main sections.
+The first addresses some basic rules that apply to the drafting of arbitration clauses in general.
+The second focuses on certain characteristics pertaining to M&A disputes; in particular, matters that drafters may wish to consider when formulating arbitration clauses in this context.

 Basic drafting rules for arbitration clauses

-The arbitration agreement should contain broad language to ensure that any dispute arising from the M&A transaction will be resolved by arbitration, unless the parties intend to proceed otherwise, for instance, by submitting specific disputes to an expert.
-Whenever possible, the arbitration agreement should reflect the wording recommended by the selected arbitration institution.
-Broad wording used to describe a dispute or contractual relationship covered by the arbitration agreement will include wording similar to the following clause recommended by the IBA:
+The arbitration agreement should contain broad language to ensure that any dispute arising from the M&A transaction is resolved by arbitration, unless the parties intend to proceed otherwise; for instance, by submitting specific disputes to an expert.
+Whenever possible, the arbitration agreement should reflect the wording recommended by the selected arbitral institution.
+Broad wording used to describe a dispute or contractual relationship covered by the arbitration agreement will include wording similar to the following model clause recommended by the IBA:

 All disputes arising out of or in connection with this agreement, including any question regarding its existence, validity or termination shall be finally resolved by arbitration.

-Issues regarding the scope of the arbitration clause can arise when parties refer specific disputes to different mechanisms, for instance, price adjustment disputes to an expert and all other disputes to an arbitral tribunal.
-The contract needs to set up precisely what disputes will be submitted to what mechanism and how they might interact.
-This issue is discussed in more detail in the Section on expert determination, below, and in Chapter 3 on conflicts between expert determination and arbitration clauses.
+Issues regarding the scope of the arbitration clause can arise when parties refer specific disputes to different mechanisms; for instance, price adjustment disputes to an expert and all other disputes to an arbitral tribunal.
+The contract needs to clearly delineate the types of disputes that will be submitted, the intended mechanism to resolve those disputes, and how those mechanisms might interact with one another.
+This issue is discussed in more detail in the section on expert determination, below, and in Chapter 3 on conflicts between expert determination and arbitration clauses.

 Seat of the arbitration

-In M&A agreements as in other types of contracts, agreeing on a seat is not always easy, and it may be that one party will try to impose a seat that the other party deems inappropriate.
+In M&A agreements, as in other types of contracts, agreeing on a seat is not always easy, and it may be that one party will try to impose a seat that the other party deems inappropriate.
 In this event, rather than agreeing on a seat, which may prove inadequate for the reasons stated above, it may be wiser not to designate any seat.
-In such a scenario it is critical to choose an arbitration institution that will be able to decide on the seat, taking into account the interests of the arbitration.
+In such a scenario, it is critical to choose an arbitral institution that will be able to decide on the seat, taking into account the interests of the arbitration.

 Institutional or ad hoc arbitration

-The parties need to decide whether they want their arbitration to be administered by an arbitral institution under a relatively pre-determined procedure or opt for ad hoc arbitration where the proceedings are managed by the parties, and subsequently by the arbitral tribunal.
+The parties need to decide whether they want their arbitration to be administered by an arbitral institution, under a relatively predetermined procedure, or opt for ad hoc arbitration where the proceedings are managed by the parties themselves, and subsequently by the arbitral tribunal.
 The trend (to the extent that we may determine it) in M&A practice seems to be to refer disputes to institutional arbitration.